The Embarrassing Existence of Muhammad and Jesus

 I wasn't aware that the classic criteria were used outside of historical-Jesus studies, but in a debate between Robert Spencer and David Wood, Did Muhammad Exist?, they are not only used but spoken of as if a common language among historians.
 Neither is a professional scholar of Islam, but their debate is a good one and well informed.
 Spencer denies that Muhammad was a real person, per his book Did Muhammad Exist? published last year (which argues that the prophet was a fiction created in the 690s).
 Wood defends the mainstream view that Muhammad existed, and by relying solely on the criterion of embarrassment to make his case.
 That's what grabbed my attention.

-Both Spencer and Wood agree that we don't have any early sources, let alone multiple or independent ones, to make a case for Muhammad's existence.
-There's no mention of Muhammad or the Qur'an by the Arabs who were supposed to have been energized by them in the first six decades.
-Only by the eighth century, and particularly the 9th, do we get stories of Muhammad in sudden immense detail.
-In the early expansion following the 630s, the prophet and holy book are unheard of, not only in surviving Arab communications, but in the writings of those they conquered.
-These Arabs are said to have come and laid waste, but they are not called Muslims, just Hagarenes, Ishmaelites, and Saracens.
+Both Spencer and Wood agree that we don’t have any early sources, let alone multiple or independent ones, to make a case for Muhammad's existence.
+There’s no mention of Muhammad or the Qur'an by the Arabs who were supposed to have been energized by them in the first six decades.
+Only by the eighth and ninth centuries do we get stories of Muhammad in sudden detail.
+In the early expansion following the 630s, the prophet and Qur’an are unheard of, not only in surviving Arab communications, but in the writings of those they conquered.
+These Arabs are said to have come and destroyed, but they are not called Muslims, just Hagarenes, Ishmaelites, and Saracens.

 Recognizing this wide gap, Wood turns to the criterion of embarrassment to make a case for Muhammad's existence, and note the way he introduces it.
 He gives the impression that the criterion is a tool used by historians at large: